ShashankSaini203/LIMS-WebApp/README.md

 ## Contributing
 - Fork the repository, create a branch, and open a pull request with a descriptive title and description.

-## License
-Add a license file if you intend to open-source this repository.

----
-Generated README: basic overview and usage instructions.
-For deeper documentation (ER diagrams, sequence flows, DTO schemas), add docs/ or extend this file.